| |

 The easiest option available is for you to apply as a re-exam candidate through

-through Prometric to sit in Arizona. |
+through Prometric to sit and take the exam in Arizona. |

 top |